Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 • Why do some scholars oppose Mawlid?

-Some scholars oppose Mawlid because they view it as a bid’ah (innovation) that was not practiced by the Prophet (pbuh) or his companions.
+Some scholars oppose Mawlid because they view it as a bid’ah (innovation) that was not practiced by the Prophet or his companions.

 • How do Muslims celebrate Mawlid?